mdraj2/oolio-kartchallenge/infra/README.md

 ### 5. Application Preparation

-Navigate to the source directory and build the application:
+If you have not created a production build of the application, navigate to the source directory and build the application:

 ```bash
 npm install